Academics at CCNY EAS

 Graduate courses in Geology offered at CCNY include Sedimentology, Geomorphology, Mineralogy, Petrology, Structural Geology, Geotectonics, Geophysics, Global Environmental Hazards, Environmental Geophysics, Geochemistry, EAS Seminar, and Independent Study.
 Students are additionally encouraged to take advantage of graduate-level classes on specialized geology topics at Queens College and Brooklyn College.
 Possibilities include Advanced Igneous Petrology (Queens College), Metamorphic Petrology/Geochronology (Queens College), Global Tectonics (Brooklyn College), Advanced Ore Deposit Geology Seminar (Brooklyn College), and Field Studies (Queens College).

 EAS graduate students can apply up to 9 credits toward their degree from classes offered at other CUNY campuses by obtaining an E-permit.
 Information about E-permits can be found here.
-Note that, currently, E-permits can not be issued during the first semester of study.
 The E-permit procedure is described here.
+Note that for Fall 2017 students should fill out a paper version of the E-permit form rather than using the on-line form.

 The classes below are commonly offered graduate classes in EAS.
 For some of the entries, information is also provided regarding which semester(s) the class is typically offered.